-In fiscal years 2016, 2015 and 2014, the primary source of income was interest earned on loans.
-In fiscal year 2016, interest income on loans recognized as operating revenue decreased \$260,000 compared to fiscal year 2015 and decreased \$435,000 in fiscal year 2015 compared to fiscal year 2014.
+In fiscal years 2017, 2016 and 2015, the primary source of income was interest earned on loans.
+In fiscal year 2017, interest income on loans recognized as operating revenue decreased \$105,000 compared to fiscal year 2016 and decreased \$260,000 in fiscal year 2016 compared to fiscal year 2015.
 The decrease in interest earned on loans is consistent with the decrease in the average loans receivable balance.
-The average loans receivable balance was \$34.2 million in fiscal year 2016 compared to \$40.1 million in fiscal year 2015 and \$56.0 million in fiscal year 2014.
-Program fees, included in other income, are received at the time applications are submitted and are calculated based upon a percentage of the requested loan amount.
-In fiscal year 2016, program fees increased to \$8,000 compared to fiscal years 2015 and 2014, which were \$2,000 per fiscal year.
+The average loans receivable balance was \$32.6 million in fiscal year 2017 compared to \$34.2 million in fiscal year 2016 and \$40.1 million in fiscal year 2015.
+Program fees, included in other income in the schedule above, are received at the time applications are submitted and are calculated based upon a percentage of the requested loan amount.
+In fiscal year 2017, program fees increased to \$52,000 compared to fiscal year 2016 and 2015, which were \$8,000 and \$2,000 respectively.

 Nonoperating revenue is recognized on investments.
-The primary reason for the increase of nonoperating revenue in fiscal year 2016 is an increase of interest earned on deposits and investments.
+The primary reason for the decrease of nonoperating revenue in fiscal year 2017 is the decrease of the market value of investments and investment earnings.